 In addition, shaking your touch finely to the left and right will cause vibrato in the sound; you can change the sensitivity of the vibrato on the Utilities screen.

-The details of the function of the Sound-Grid are described in the "Utilities" chapter of the User Guide.
+The details of the function of the Sound-Grid are described in the "Utilities" chapter of the user guide.

 The pitch and tone effect of the sound changes depending on the touch position of your finger placed on the Sound Controller.

-The dim area of the Sound Controller is the home area where the touch position does not significantly affect the sound.
+Dim area of the Sound Controller is the home area where the touch position does not significantly affect the sound.

 The Sound Gauge is a gadget that allows you to check the position of the touch without being disturbed by your finger, and the dot inside it moves as a cursor that indicates the touch position.